The Master Programme in Design + Change is an advanced-level two-year programme within Design, the main field of study.

 Students on the Design+Change Master’s Programme can choose to extend their existing knowledge in a specific design field or explore new ones.
 The programme focusses on artistic and experimental processes and creative research, and students will develop their capacity for critical reflection in making well rounded and futures oriented design proposals.
 Particular attention is paid to contemporary and emerging design disciplines such as critical and speculative design, social design, metadesign and design activism.
 Furthermore, students are introduced to and practice relevant methods for questioning the current state of things, opening up to ways of thinking and shaping futures creatively and differently.

 Our aim is to develop artistic maturity and foster responsible designer roles with a focus on sustainability and design as a change agent.
-At LNU, you will develop your skills working exploratory, with concept development and implementation, in complex projects.
+At LNU, you will develop your skills with exploratory work, concept development and implementation, in complex projects.

 Master of Fine Arts (Main field of study: Design)